-Electronic Cigarettes will help you quit smoking says new study.
+Electronic Cigarettes will help you quit smoking says a new study.

 A new study of almost 6,000 smokers over five years has shown that the use of electronic cigarettes will help you quit smoking.
 Smokers are 60 percent more likely to successfully quit smoking if they use electronic cigarettes vs. other nicotine products such as patches and gums, or cold turkey.

-This huge 5 year study surveyed 5,863 smokers between 2009 and 2014 who have tried to quit smoking.
-Of those smokers, 20% of these successfully quit smoking with the aid of e-cigarettes compared with 10.1% of those using traditional nicotine replacements such as patches and gums.
+This huge 5-year study surveyed 5,863 smokers between 2009 and 2014 who have tried to quit smoking.
+Of those smokers, 20% successfully quit smoking with the aid of e-cigarettes compared with 10.1% of those using traditional nicotine replacements such as patches and gums.

 Tobacco smoking kills half of the people who do it, and kills an estimated six million people each year, according to the World Heath Organization.